ropensci/roweb3/content/blog/2026-01-13-palaeoverse-ssi-grant/index.md

 3. Funds for travel and subsistence for the community training events, hackathons, and mentorship program.

 Altogether, we hope that, by devoting these resources to Palaeoverse over the next two years, we will build a strong community of users and contributors that will sustain the Palaeoverse R packages and broader organization for many years to come.
-We invite you to join us over on [GitHub](https://github.com/palaeoverse)!

-### And R-Core, too!
-The Research Software Maintenance Fund also awarded a similarly sized grant to R-Core for a similar project titled ['Enabling the Next Generation of Contributors to R'](https://blog.r-project.org/2025/12/17/rsmf-enabling-the-next-generation-of-contributors-to-r/).
-We're honored to be in such esteemed company!
-Here's to a bright future of contributions to R-Core and R extensions!

 [^1]: Jones, L.A., Gearty, W., Allen, B.J., Eichenseer, K., Dean, C.D., Galván S., Kouvari, M., Godoy, P.L., Nicholl, C., Dillon, E.M., Flannery-Sutherland, J.T., Chiarenza, A.A.
 (2023). palaeoverse: A community-driven R package to support palaeobiological analysis. *Methods in Ecology and Evolution*.
 14(9): 2205–2215. https://doi.org/10.1111/2041-210X.14099
 [^2]: Gearty, W. and Jones, L.A.
 (2023). rphylopic: An R package for fetching, transforming, and visualising PhyloPic silhouettes. *Methods in Ecology and Evolution*.
 14(11): 2700-2708. https://doi.org/10.1111/2041-210X.14221
 [^3]: Jones, L.A., Dean, C.D., Gearty, W., and Allen, B.J.
 (2024). rmacrostrat: An R package for accessing and retrieving data from the Macrostrat geological database. *Geosphere*.
 20(6): 1456–1467. https://doi.org/10.1130/GES02815.1
+[^4]: Jones L.A.
+(2022). sepkoski: Sepkoski's Fossil Marine Animal Genera Compendium.
+R package version 0.0.1. https://github.com/LewisAJones/sepkoski/. https://doi.org/10.5281/zenodo.7342194.
-[^4]: Sepkoski, J. J. (2002).
+[^5]: Sepkoski, J. J. (2002).
 A compendium of fossil marine animal genera. *Bulletins of American Paleontology*.
 363: 1-560. https://doi.org/10.1017/S2475262200000335
+[^6]: The Research Software Maintenance Fund also awarded a similarly sized grant to R-Core for a similar project titled ['Enabling the Next Generation of Contributors to R'](https://blog.r-project.org/2025/12/17/rsmf-enabling-the-next-generation-of-contributors-to-r/).
+We're honored to be in such esteemed company!